Lifestyle Changes That May Prevent Cancer

 If you're a woman, you may help prevent breast cancer by limiting yourself to 1 drink a day.
 Using alcohol leads to extra estrogen in the body, which raises your breast cancer risk.

-Practicing safe sex helps keep you from getting HPV, a sexually transmitted disease that can cause cervical cancer in women.
-Safe sex includes using condoms and talking to every potential sex partner about his or her sexual history.
+Practicing safer sex helps keep you from getting HPV, a sexually transmitted infection that can cause cervical cancer in women.
+Safer sex includes using condoms and talking to every potential sex partner about his or her sexual history.